Every Time Céline Dion Proved to Be a Style Icon

 For more than three decades, the French-Canadian singer has wowed the world with her vocal abilities.
 Yet, more than her voice, it's her larger-than-life presence that keeps millions of people worldwide following her every move.
 She's drips with glamour, moves effortlessly in couture and remains fearless and authentic in her self-expression.

-Celebrate the celeb's big day by taking a trip down memory lane!
+Celebrate the celeb's 50th birthday by taking a trip down memory lane!
 Scroll through her best looks above!

 RELATED ARTICLE: Amal Clooney Wears Spring's Power Suit and More Best Dressed Stars